tdavguidebook/tdavguidebook/roles/engineers/audio_engineer.md

    - Deliver the file to the Press Manager, either by handoff or online.
 ---
 ## Workflow 3.1.2
-### Gain Stage
+### 1. Gain Stage

-1. **Have the Musician Play**
-   - Have the musician play their instrument at a healthy forte (loud) dynamic.

-2. **Set Fader to 0dB**
-   - Set the fader to 0dB.

-3. **Adjust Gain**
-   - Slowly increase the gain from -∞ until the audio meters read an average peak between -18dB and -6dB.
-   - The sound should be full and loud but not overpowering or causing unwanted distortion.

-4. **Importance**
-   - This step is crucial for ensuring that your signal has enough presence for plugins and effects to work properly without risking distortion or clipping later on.
+Have the musician play their instrument at a healthy forte (loud) dynamic.
+Slowly increase the gain from -∞ until the audio meters read an average peak between -18dB and -6dB.
+The sound should be full and loud but not overpowering or causing unwanted distortion.
+This step is crucial for ensuring that your signal has enough presence for plugins and effects to work properly without risking distortion or clipping later on.

 ### Bandpass Filter & EQ (Equalization)
 *What is EQ?* EQ (Equalization) is the process of adjusting the balance between frequency components within an audio signal.

-### Filtering & EQ
-- The order of applying filters and EQ is important.
+The order of applying filters and EQ is important.
 Handling low frequencies earlier in the process can avoid the need for drastic adjustments later.
-- The High Cut filter is often part of the EQ section but should be considered as part of the Bandpass Filter for a more refined approach.
-- Use your ears and adjust settings as needed for the specific sound and context.
+The High Cut filter is often part of the EQ section but should be considered as part of the Bandpass Filter for a more refined approach.
+Use your ears and adjust settings as needed for the specific sound and context.

-1. **Low Cut (High Pass) Filter**
-   - **Start**: Set the Low Cut (High Pass) filter at 30Hz for bass instruments.
-   - **Adjust**: Gradually increase it up to around 250Hz, depending on the range of the instrument, voice, or sound effect.
-   - **Purpose**: Helps eliminate unwanted low frequencies and provides clarity, reducing the need for further adjustments to high frequencies.
+1. Low Cut (High Pass) Filter: Set the Low Cut (High Pass) filter at 30Hz for bass instruments.
+Gradually increase it up to around 250Hz, depending on the range of the instrument, voice, or sound effect.
+This helps eliminate unwanted low frequencies and provides clarity, reducing the need for further adjustments to high frequencies.

-2. **High Cut (Low Pass) Filter**
-   - **Start**: Set the High Cut (Low Pass) filter initially at 18kHz.
-   - **Adjust**: Lower it to around 5kHz as needed.
-   - **Purpose**: Helps eliminate unwanted high frequencies, avoids clashes between high-frequency and low-frequency instruments, provides more headroom, and reduces feedback and resonant issues.
+2. **High Cut (Low Pass) Filter** Set the High Cut (Low Pass) filter initially at 18kHz.
+Lower it to around 5kHz as needed.
+This helps eliminate unwanted high frequencies, avoids clashes between high-frequency and low-frequency instruments, provides more headroom, and reduces feedback and resonant issues.

-3. **Adjust Lows**
-   - Shape the low-end to ensure clarity and impact.
-   - Typically boost frequencies right before the low cut starts using a shelf.
+3. **Adjust Lows** Shape the low-end to ensure clarity and impact.
+I typically boost frequencies right before the low cut starts using a shelf.

-4. **Adjust Highs**
-   - Enhance or reduce high-frequency content.
-   - Typically boost frequencies right before the high cut starts using a shelf.
+4. **Adjust Highs** Enhance or reduce high-frequency content.
+I typically boost frequencies right before the high cut starts using a shelf.

-5. **Adjust Mids**
-   - Fine-tune mid-range frequencies to balance the mix.
-   - Use subtle bands to help bring out the voice's characteristic tone.
+5. **Adjust Mids** Fine-tune mid-range frequencies to balance the mix.
+Use subtle bands to help bring out the voice's characteristic tone.
 6. **Notch Out Problem Frequencies**
    - Eliminate unwanted resonances or feedback using narrow bands or steep notches.
    - A Graphic EQ is best for this purpose.